apache/skywalking/docs/en/setup/backend/backend-alarm.md

 There are two parts in alarm rule definition.
 1. [Alarm rules](#rules).
 They define how metrics alarm should be triggered, what conditions should be considered.
 1. [Webhooks](#webhook).
 The list of web service endpoint, which should be called after the alarm is triggered.
+1. [gRPCHook](#gRPCHook).
+The host and port of remote gRPC method, which should be called after the alarm is triggered.

 ## Rules
 Alarm rule is constituted by following keys